Empower Victims

 Obstacle

-There is a significant shortage of Family Law Solicitors across the country who hold a Legal Aid contract.
-Even when public funding is available, solicitors are often so overstretched that it can take days or even weeks to obtain an appointment or access the courts.
-For someone living with an abusive partner, this delay is far too long.
+There is a national shortage of Family Law Solicitors who hold Legal Aid contracts.
+Even where public funding is available, solicitors are often so overstretched that obtaining an appointment or securing access to the courts can take several days, or even weeks.
+For individuals living with an abusive partner, such delays are entirely unacceptable and place them at continued risk.

 Solution

-The Centre for Domestic Abuse offers a straightforward and compassionate resolution.
-Victims are contacted immediately, provided with all available options, and the necessary documents are prepared within 24 hours.
+The Centre for Domestic Abuse provides a clear, compassionate, and efficient solution.
+Victims are contacted immediately, informed of all available options, and supported with the preparation of the necessary documentation within 24 hours.

-This allows Victims to avoid the long waits often experienced when trying to hear back from a solicitor, regardless of the individual's financial circumstances.
+This approach enables individuals to avoid the significant delays often encountered when waiting to hear back from a solicitor, regardless of their financial circumstances.

-Time is of the essence, and CDA ensures that support is fast, accessible, and free of charge.
+Time is of the essence, and CDA ensures that support is prompt, accessible, and completely free of charge.

 LEARN OUR PROCESS